Everest Base Camp Trek

 We would advise you to consider purchasing portable power banks or solar chargers for phone charging.

-Groups can vary between 6 to 16 travellers, and most are a typical mix of individuals, couples or friends travelling together who are likeminded people with similar interest in outdoor adventure and nature.
+Groups can vary between 6 to 16 travelers, and most are a typical mix of individuals, couples, or friends traveling together who are like-minded people with similar interests in outdoor adventure and nature.

-You will typically have a main guide who leads the group, however, on camping trips there are plus four assistant guides, a sirdar (who manages the porters), porters, cooks and camp hands that join you on your Everest Base Camp trek.
-For a teahouse trek it’s a limited staff crew with a leading guide and porters depending on the strength of the group.
+You will typically have a main guide who leads the group, however, on camping trips, there are four assistant guides, a sirdar (who manages the porters), porters, cooks, and camp hands that join you on your Everest Base Camp trek.
+For a teahouse trek, it’s a limited staff crew with a leading guide and porters depending on the strength of the group.

-While we’ve increased the check-in allowance for our travellers from 10kg to 15kg on internal flights to Lukla, choosing between carrying an extra pair of trekking pants or a solar charger can get tricky.
-Choose lightweight and quick drying clothing, stick with one good outer layer and warm jacket and balance that with enough base and inner layers.
-You’ll be surprised to discover how many days you can wear a quality base layer or a pair of hiking socks.
-Its not all that sweaty when on the trails, especially in the falls.
+While we’ve increased the check-in allowance for our travelers from 10kg to 15kg on internal flights to Lukla, choosing between carrying an extra pair of trekking pants or a solar charger can get tricky.
+Choose lightweight and quick-drying clothing, stick with one good outer layer and warm jacket, and balance that with enough base and inner layers.
+You’ll be surprised to discover how many days you can wear a quality base layer or hiking socks.
+It's not all that sweaty on the trails, especially in the falls.

-While you get 20kg all up (15kg check-in and 5kg hand carry), keep in mind that your provided kit bags – which include a down jacket, sleeping bag, liner, and the bag itself – comes in at around 5-6kg and should be counted in the above allowance.
+While you get 20kg all up (15kg check-in and 5kg hand carry), keep in mind that your provided kit bags – which include a down jacket, sleeping bag, liner, and the bag itself – come in at around 5-6 kg and should be counted in the above allowance.

 Unique Adventure Tip: “Lay out your items, cull it back, and then check it out again, cull it back again – just because it fits, doesn't mean you should take it.”

-Packing wisely saves you a lot of baggage hassles that you don’t really want when going above the timber line.
+Packing wisely saves you a lot of baggage hassles that you don’t want when going above the timberline.
 It even protects porters from unpredictable injuries which can weaken the strength of the group.

-Can I take my own down jacket or sleeping bag?
+17. Can I take my down jacket or sleeping bag?

 Yes.
 You can leave your other gear and luggage bag at our Unique Adventure desk at the Yambu Hotel, which will be safely stowed away.